SWERC 2017 will be hosted by Télécom ParisTech, at the following address: Télécom ParisTech, 46 rue Barrault 75013 Paris, France (see map above)

-Trains from Spain (e.g., Barcelona), trains from Switzerland (Lausanne, Geneva, Zürich), trains from Italy (Milano, Torino) all arrive at gare de Lyon.
-To reach Télécom from gare de Lyon, you can use bus 57 and get off at Verlaine and walk, or you can go to Bercy (by foot or using Metro line 14) and take Metro line 6 to Corvisart.
+Trains from Switzerland (Lausanne, Geneva, Zürich), trains from Italy (Milan, Turin), and most trains from Spain (e.g., Barcelona) arrive at Gare de Lyon.
+To reach Télécom from Gare de Lyon, you can use bus 57 and get off at Verlaine and walk, or you can go to Bercy (by foot or using Metro line 14) and take Metro line 6 to Corvisart.

 Train trips from SWERC member countries which arrive in other stations than Gare du Lyon include trips from Irún (via Hendaye) which arrive at gare Montparnasse, and trips from Innsbruck (via Germany and Strasbourg) which arrive in gare de l'Est.

 Paris is served by two airports: Charles-de-Gaulle (CDG) and Orly (ORY).
 Some low-cost carriers operate flights to Paris-Beauvais (BVA), but this is significantly further away.